artur-ciocanu/launch.en/help/extension-reference/web/core-extension/overview.md

 #### Rules using the page top or page bottom events

-Code from custom actions is embedded in the main tags library.
+Code from custom actions is embedded in the main tag library.
 The code is written to the document using document.write.
 If a rule has multiple Custom Code actions, the code is written in the order configured in the rule.

 #### Rules using any event other than page top or page bottom